dyc/beans/readme.md

 ...
 ```

-there are some convenience scripts in `scripts/gdb`, e.g. for the bootloader:
+there are some convenience scripts in `scripts/gdb`, e.g.

 ```sh
 gdb -command scripts/gdb/boot